victorvicto/myMiniCP/userguide/source/exercises.rst

     }

-The easy way is to create a dense domain then remove the values not present in the set.
+This exercise is straightforward: just create a dense domain then remove the values not present in the set.

 Check that your implementation passes the tests `IntVarTest.java <https://bitbucket.org/pschaus/minicp/src/HEAD/src/test/java/minicp/engine/core/IntVarTest.java?at=master>`_